-- Mix the ground flaxseed with the water and set aside, it will go gel-like to become a flax egg.2 tbsp ground flaxseed, 6 tbsps water
+- Mix the ground flaxseed with the water and set aside, it will go gel-like to become a flax egg.2 tablespoon ground flaxseed, 6 tbsps water

 - Preheat the oven to gas mark 5 / 190°c and line an 8-inch baking sheet with parchment paper.